Washington DC: Where Encryption Meets Federal Complexity

 - US Capitol Police: Protecting the Capitol complex and members of Congress

-- US Secret Service: Protecting the President and White House complex
+- US Secret Service: White House and presidential protection

 - FBI: Federal investigations and national security

-- Multiple federal protective services: Each agency with their own security forces
+- Multiple federal protective services: Each with their own security details and radio infrastructure

-Each agency operates on different radio systems with varying encryption policies, creating a patchwork of communications that can complicate both coordination and public oversight.
+Every agency operates on separate radio systems with different encryption policies.
+The result is a patchwork that complicates both inter-agency coordination and any form of public oversight.

 Metropolitan Police (MPD)